Kermit Gosnell: 2010 raid

-The Women's Medical Society was raided on February 18, 2010, under a search warrant by investigators from the Federal Bureau of Investigation (FBI) and Pennsylvania State Police.
+Gosnell's clinic, the Women's Medical Society, was raided on February 18, 2010, under a search warrant by investigators from the Federal Bureau of Investigation (FBI) and Pennsylvania State Police.
 The raid was the result of a months-long investigation by the Drug Enforcement Administration (DEA), the Philadelphia Police Department, and the state's Dangerous Drug-Offender Unit into suspected illegal drug prescription use at the practice.
-The investigation had also revealed the suspicious death of patient Karnamaya Mongar, a 41-year-old refugee from Bhutan, in 2009, which had in turn brought to light further information about unsanitary operations, use of untrained staff, and use of powerful drugs without proper medical supervision and control.
+The investigation had also revealed the suspicious 2009 death of patient Karnamaya Mongar, a 41-year-old refugee from Bhutan, which had in turn brought to light further information about unsanitary operations, use of untrained staff (including teenagers), and use of powerful drugs without proper medical supervision and control.
 Thus, when the February 2010 raid took place, staff from Pennsylvania's departments of state and health also attended, as these issues were under their remit:

-Gosnell's license to practice was suspended on February 22, 2010, and these and other findings were presented to a grand jury on May 4, 2010.
+Gosnell's license to practice was suspended on February 22, 2010, and a plethora of findings was presented to a grand jury on May 4, 2010.
 Public discussion focused on claims of unsanitary conditions and other unacceptable conditions at the practices.
 Media reports stated that furniture and blankets were stained with blood, that freely roaming cats defecated wherever they pleased, and that non-sterilized equipment was used and reused on patients.
 According to the grand jury report, patients were given labor-inducing drugs by staff who had no medical training.
 Once labor began, the patient would be placed on a toilet.
 After the fetus fell into the toilet, it would be fished out so as not to clog the plumbing.
 In the recovery room, patients were seated on dirty recliners covered in blood-stained blankets.
 Prosecutors alleged that Gosnell had not been certified in either gynecology or obstetrics.
 The grand jury estimated that his practice "took in $10,000 to $15,000 a night" of additional income from his exceedingly high level of prescriptions.

 2011 arrest

 Gosnell was arrested on January 19, 2011, five days after the certification of the grand jury's report.
 He was charged with eight counts of murder.
 Prosecutors alleged that he killed seven babies born alive by severing their spinal cords with scissors, and that he was also responsible for the death in 2009 of Karnamaya Mongar.
 Gosnell's wife, Pearl, and eight other suspects were also arrested in connection with the case.
-The DEA, The FBI, and the Office of the Inspector General also sought a 23-count indictment charging Gosnell and seven members of his former staff with drug conspiracy relating to the practice's illegally prescribing highly addictive painkillers and sedatives outside the usual course of professional practice and not for a legitimate medical purpose.
+The DEA, the FBI, and the Office of the Inspector General also sought a 23-count indictment charging Gosnell and seven members of his former staff with drug conspiracy relating to the practice's illegal prescriptions of highly addictive painkillers and sedatives outside of the usual course of professional practice and for no legitimate medical purpose.